Strengthless/strengths-website/README.md

 <b>v2.62</b>
 - Cleaned up the indentation of the website code.
+- Removed some debug messages in console logs.

 <b>v2.61</b>
 - Fixed the improper bold text in README.md file.